What Is A Stock Exchange?

 Headquartered in Shanghai, this stock exchange is one of two independent stock exchanges in China, the other located in Shenzhen.

 Due to tight capital controls in the country, this exchange isn’t completely open to foreign investors and the index used to reflect its performance is known as the Shanghai Composite Index.
-The with a combined market value of RMB33.6 trillion (US$5.05 trillion).
+The SSE has 1,366 listed companies on its board with a combined market value of RMB33.6 trillion (US$5.05 trillion).